Sonic the Hedgehog (TV series): Cancelled film follow-up/continuation

 While this event caused Hurst to briefly give up on trying to revive the SatAM series, he would eventually start working on it again once more.
 During 2003, Hurst would start writing a story document for the conclusion film, and, according to him, he had dozens of notes with story ideas on them.

 In 2005, Hurst's best friend (and husband to his sister) was diagnosed with cancer, and was given only months to live.
 After a long talk with him about their long friendship, the topic of Sonic came up once again.
 "As we were discussing it, he reminded me that none of us know how long we will be allowed to stay here on earth.
-Then, he put his hand on my shoulder and informed me, ‘Ya gotta follow your dreams,’ and with a grin, he added, ‘Juice and jam time for both of us.’"
-With this discussion, Ben decided to try and revive the film project one more time.
+Then, he put his hand on my shoulder and informed me, 'Ya gotta follow your dreams,' and with a grin, he added, 'Juice and jam time for both of us.'"
+With this discussion, Hurst decided to try and revive the film project one more time.
 His last plan to get the SatAM movie out was to get a completely separate movie out, and then use his name on that movie to pitch the SatAM movie.
 Len Janson helped write the script, a film entitled "The Gift", loosely based on the story of "Le Pétomane".
 However, this attempt also failed, with him saying "I don't think it will ever sell.
 It would be a monster hit, but Hollywood Execs are scared to death of it."

 Hurst still never gave up hope, and apparently planned to try one more time, by gathering a group of fans together to make a presentation for Sega.
 However, this would not come to pass.

-Hurst would later die in August 2011, and his good friend, Allison Scharlemann, would release what she had of Ben Hurst's notes for the SatAM film.
-Allison would later share more details she remembered from her conversations with Ben on forums, the Ben Hurst memorial, and for "Ben’s Vision - The Lost Sonic SatAM Third Season/Film", a documentary which told the story of Ben Hurst's many revival attempts, and what was known of Ben Hurst's plans for the unmade film/season.
+After Hurst's death in August 2011, Allison Scharlemann released some of his notes for the SatAM film.
+Scharlemann would later share more details she remembered from her conversations with Hurst on forums, the Ben Hurst memorial, and for "Ben's Vision - The Lost Sonic SatAM Third Season/Film", a documentary which told the story of Hurst's many revival attempts, and what was known of his plans for the unmade film/season.

 Team Sea3on

-From 2019 onwards, a group of fans calling themselves "Team Sea3on" spun out from the online "FUS" community ("Fans United for SatAM"), and began work on bringing a third season of the series to life, basing the plot lines on both Ben Hurst's original notes as well as the group's active webcomic.
+From 2009 onwards, a group of fans calling themselves "Team Sea3on" spun out from the online "FUS" community ("Fans United for SatAM"), and began work on bringing a third season of the series to life, basing the plot lines on both Ben Hurst's original notes as well as the group's active webcomic.
 The group are presently working within 'proper legal channels' to advance the project with Sega's awareness.
 The effort gained attention from the likes of IGN.
 In April 2022, a full teaser trailer was uploaded to the group's YouTube channel, with a cover of the SatAM theme song "Fastest Thing Alive" by Johnny Gioeli of Crush 40.